charlesweir/BrickPython/docs/introduction.rst

 Integrations with other frameworks, or non at all, are equally straightforward.
 The framework must call the method Scheduler.doWork regularly, pausing for Scheduler.timeMillisToNextCall() after each call.

-For example `CommandLineApplication` provides a scheduler for applications that don't require user input.
+For example :class:`.CommandLineApplication` provides a scheduler for applications that don't require user input.

 Motors and Sensors
 ==================

-The `Motor` class implements methods to record and calculate the current speed.
-It also implements the servo motor PID algorithm as the coroutine `Motor.moveTo()`, allowing the motor to position itself accurately to a couple of degrees.
-There's also a 'constant speed' coroutine `Motor.setSpeed()`.
+The :class:`.Motor` class implements methods to record and calculate the current speed.
+It also implements the servo motor PID algorithm as the coroutine :meth:`.Motor.moveTo()`, allowing the motor to position itself accurately to a couple of degrees.
+There's also a 'constant speed' coroutine :meth:`.Motor.setSpeed()`.

-The `Sensor` class simply keeps a record, `Sensor.recentValues`, of the last few readings; its method `Sensor.value()` answers the most recent one.
-The type of each sensor is set up via the initialization parameter to `BrickPiWrapper` (or `TkApplication`).
+The :class:`.Sensor` class simply keeps a record, :attr:`.Sensor.recentValues`, of the last few readings; its method :meth:`.Sensor.value()` answers the most recent one.
+The type of each sensor is set up via the initialization parameter to :class:`.BrickPiWrapper` (or :class:`.TkApplication`).

 Example Applications
 ====================

-* `MotorController` is for experimenting with a motor connected to port A.  It supports varying the PID settings, and moving different distances or at constant speed.
+* :class:`.MotorController` is for experimenting with a motor connected to port A.  It supports varying the PID settings, and moving different distances or at constant speed.

-* `DoorControl` is an example of more real-life functionality.
+* :class:`.DoorControl` is an example of more real-life functionality.
 It uses a sensor to detect an approaching person, opens a door for 4 seconds, then closes it again. on user input, it can 'lock' the door - closing it immediately and disabling it from opening again.